010: Landau, Luckman and Lake (and Jasmine Falls)

 Writer: Scott Lobdell and Jeph Loeb; Penciler: Joe Maduriera; Inker: Tim Townsend

 In present day, Logan mentions that he has hardly seen Gomurr the Ancient over the years.
-With Gomurr’s Chinese and magical heritage, and Black Crane’s magical ways, it is conceivable that their paths crossed in China circa 1949.
+With Gomurr’s Chinese heritage, it is likely that their paths crossed in China.

 X-Men: Clan Destine #2 (Nov 1996) – “The Destine’s Darkest Dreams”